 James Robbins

-This was followed by many years on the road: sometimes flying in and out to cover breaking stories… sometimes living abroad as a resident correspondent… so he spent six years in South Africa at the height of the struggle against apartheid in the late 1980s, and was there long enough to see Nelson Mandela released from prison, and to be one of the handful of journalists who were the first to interview him after 27 years in jail.
+James was a BBC foreign correspondent for most of his 44-year career.
+He started as a graduate trainee way back in the late 1970s.
+He spent four years in Northern Ireland reporting at the height of the Troubles.
+Later, he and his wife Gillian spent six years in South Africa at the climax of the black struggle against apartheid in the late 1980s.
+James was there long enough to see Nelson Mandela released from prison, and to be one of the small handful of journalists who were the first to interview him after 27 years in jail.

 Back to top ↑